Momentr (Full Case Study)

 Testing with real users

-Complete onboarding by creating a travel profile.
+Complete onboarding by creating a trip profile.

-Create a new goup trip.
+Create a new group trip.

 Add a poll to the group trip.

-Feedback from users
+What I learned from users